Bachelor of ICT

 Academic Entry Requirements

-International applicants typically need to provide evidence of high school completion equivalent to New Zealand University Entrance.
-If you have completed previous tertiary study or relevant IT certifications, you may also be eligible for entry or even cross-credits.
+Applicants must provide evidence of high school completion equivalent to New Zealand University Entrance.
+Students with prior tertiary qualifications or relevant IT certifications may also be eligible for entry or receive cross-credits.

 English Language Requirements